 This bay is known for its white sandy beaches, speckled with black lava rocks.
 Tortuga Bay is a short hike from Puerto Ayora and a great place to enjoy the beach alongside the locals: sea lions and iguanas.

 A hiking path circles the top of two giant craters imprinted into the island's highlands.
-Inside the craters grow forests of endemic Scalesia trees.
+Inside the craters gflex flex-wrap -mx-4 forests of endemic Scalesia trees.

 A unique and beautiful swimming hole.
 A strip of turquoise seawater sits between two stretches of towering volcanic rock faces.